Kendralabs/cluster-config/pages/cluster_config/cluster_config_supported_features.md

 Configuration Rollback | Reverted to a previous known good configuration snapshot.
 Explore Configurations | Browse all the service configurations from the command line.
 Easily grep all configurations to help find what you are looking for.
 Restart Cluster | Allows the restarting of the Cloudera cluster from the command line.
-User Configurations | you can set custom user configurations that are not part of formula calculations.
+User Configurations | Set custom user configurations that are not part of formula calculations.
 Pluggable formulas | Users can provide their own formulas to suit their needs and workloads.
 Flexible formulas | Optimization formulas can be modified at runtime.
 Formulas can be written to support multiple or single threads depending on the workload.